Gastonia, North Carolina: Law enforcement

 The city is served by the Gastonia Police Department, the Gaston County Police Department, and the Gaston County Sheriff's Office.
+Additionally, the Gaston College Police has jurisdiction over the city, but rarely patrols outside of the Gaston College campus.

 Fire and rescue

-The Gastonia Fire Department consists of eight fire house spread throughout the communities within the City limits.
-The Gastonia Fire Department maintains 130 full-time firefighters working 3- to 24-hour shifts.
-The Life Safety division has a Fire Marshal and four inspectors, the Administration consists of the Fire Chief, Deputy Chief, Assistant Chief, Training Chief, and two Administrative assistants.
+The Gastonia Fire Department established in 1901 is led by Chief Phil Welch.
+The FD consists of eight fire stations spread throughout the communities within the City limits.
+The Gastonia Fire Department maintains 145 full-time firefighters working 3 24-hour shifts.
+The Life Safety division has a Fire Marshal and four inspectors,the Administration consists of the Fire Chief, Deputy Chief, Assistant Chief, Training Chief, and two Administrative assistants.

 Gaston County EMS (GEMS) is the county ambulance service.

 Education

 K–12

 All public K–12 schools in Gaston County, including the city of Gastonia, are part of the Gaston County Schools (GCS).
 GCS operates schools at the elementary, middle, and high school levels.